 Garlic, parsley, dill, thyme, sour cream, fat, and onions are mainly used to bring out the flavor in Romanian cuisine.

 Winter is the perfect season to indulge in some comfort food and luckily for you when visiting Romania, you will be able to enjoy it almost anywhere you go.

-From starters to deserts, Romanian foods will warm up your soul during winter time.
+From starters to desserts, Romanian foods will warm up your soul during wintertime.

 The soup is something the majority of Romanians crave for as a comfort food.

 5. It’s Affordable

 We know that the budget is an important aspect while traveling which is why we want to point out that Romanian food is quite affordable.

 For example, a soup can cost somewhere around $3 depending on the place you’ll go to.
 A main dish such as cabbage rolls stuffed with pork and rice served with polenta will usually cost no more than $10.

 Visiting Romania While Experiencing Its Cuisine